skorotkiewicz/react-simple-ellipsis/README.md

 - `1` - truncate the text to the _**next word**_ when the limit is reached
 - `2` - truncate the text _**before**_ the word after the limit is reached
-- default: break the text after the limit has been reached
+- default: break the text when the limit has been reached

 ```jsx
 import { Ellipsis } from "react-simple-ellipsis";